davidscottconrad/Paramountminus-Frontend/README.md

 # Paramount+ Clone

 This project is a clone of the Paramount+ streaming service, showcasing my development skills.
 It utilizes a Vue.js frontend and a Django backend, deployed using various AWS services such as AWS Amplify, App Runner, S3, VPC, Route 53, Secrets Manager, and RDS.
 The project is containerized using Docker.
+If moved to Elastic Containers on AWS, this could be a fully scalable streaming website (with some clean up).

 ## Live Demo